smartbugs/smartbugs/doc/academia.md

 # Academic Usage: How to Cite

-Here is some bibliographic information on papers that used SmartBugs or one of the datasets.
+Here is some bibliographic information on papers that present SmartBugs or one of the datasets.

 ## SmartBugs 2.0